funcompbio/assignment-4/README.md

 the last version of your assignment before the deadline.
 There is no _submit_ button or any other specific submission procedure or action than just pushing your changes to you GitHub assignment repo.
-When correcting the assignment, the version available at the deadline will be retrieved.
-If the first version available is posterior to the deadline, then the mark of the assignment will have a penalty.
+When correcting the assignment, the latest version available will be retrieved.
+If that latest version available is posterior to the deadline, then the mark of the assignment will have a penalty.

 To complete your submission (see rubric below) please **agree to the following academic integrity statement** by editing this README file and placing the